learn-co-curriculum/dsc-arma-models-statsmodels-lab/README.md

     MA.1           -0.7841           -0.6206j            1.0000           -0.3934
     MA.2           -0.7841           +0.6206j            1.0000            0.3934
     -----------------------------------------------------------------------------

-    //anaconda3/lib/python3.7/site-packages/statsmodels/tsa/base/tsa_model.py:219: ValueWarning: A date index has been provided, but it has no associated frequency information and so will be ignored when e.g. forecasting.
-      ' ignored when e.g. forecasting.', ValueWarning)

 ## What is your final model?
 Why did you pick this model?